 Best cabin for those balling on a budget: interior

 Going on a cruise does not have to break the bank.
-In fact, it can be one of the most cost effective vacations out there!
+In fact, it can be one of the most cost-effective vacations out there!
 You will have to manage your expectations, though.

-With so many fun things to do, you will not be spending much time in your cabin, anyways.
+With so many fun things to do, you will not be spending much time in your cabin, anyway.
 If you would rather splurge on things like drink packages, shore excursions, Wi-Fi, specialty dining, and more, go for the interior cabin.
 Your wallet will thank you later!

 Read more: Why an inside cabin is the best choice for a cruise

-Best cabin location for picture perfect ocean views: a higher deck
+Best cabin location for picture-perfect ocean views: a higher deck

 Those who can't get enough ocean views should book a cabin at the top of the ship.
 Observation towers are high up for a reason, with an elevated position so you can see farther!